xt0fer/reveal-slides/md/intro-to-oop.md

 ###Private Methods

-* The problem with this function is we can’t test it, its doing too much!
+* The problem with this function is we can’t test it, it's doing too much!

 	* So how do we fix it?
 	* Take each action and make it a private function.